jitendra-sme/namaste-react/README.md

 > > 1. constructor(props) and super(props) in class comp. =>
 > >    If you don’t initialize state and you don’t bind methods, you don’t need to implement a constructor for your React component.
 > >    The constructor for a React component is called before it is mounted.
 When implementing the constructor for a React.Component subclass, you should call super(props) before any other statement.
 Otherwise, **this.props will be undefined in the constructor**, which can lead to bugs.
-> > 2. async works with componentDidMount but not with useEffect() function - WHY?
+> > 2. async works with componentDidMount but not with useEffect() hook =>
+> >    You cannot directly make the callback function supplied to the useEffect hook async because: (1) async functions implicitly return a promise, and; (2) useEffect expects its callback to either return nothing or a clean-up function.
+> >    Therefore, to use async/await inside the useEffect hook, you can do either of the following: (1) Create a Self-Invoking Anonymous Function; (2) Create a Nested Named Function.

+## E:9 Optimizing our app

+Function are Reusable, Readable, Maintainable, Testable
+Modularity?
+Custom Hooks => API calls, isOnline (first try with custom function and then hook - check with optional chaining)
+Chunking / Code Splitting / Dynamic Bundling / Lazy Loading / On Demand Loading / Dynamic Import
+System Design (architecture)
+Upon On Demand Loading => upon render => suspend loading
+Never ever load your dynamic component inside another component